cybertec-postgresql/pgwatch2/README.md

 * [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)
 * A Web UI for administering the monitored DBs and metrics and for showing some custom metric overviews

 NB!
-All component can be also used separately, thus you can descide to make use of an already existing installation of Postgres, Grafana or InfluxDB and run the pgwatch2 image for example only with the metrics gatherer and the configuration Web UI.
+All component can be also used separately, thus you can decide to make use of an already existing installation of Postgres, Grafana or InfluxDB and run the pgwatch2 image for example only with the metrics gatherer and the configuration Web UI.
 These external installations must be accessible from within the Docker though.
+For info on installation without Docker at all see end of README.

 ### To use an existing Postgres DB